Tom-Bury/mac-setup/README.md

   - Open iTerm2 preferences
   - Go to General > Preferences
   - Check "Load preferences from a custom folder or URL" and set the path to the repo folder
+- In Git Fork GUI, manually add the custom commands from `/git-fork-custom-commands`